kahypar/mt-kahypar/README.md

 ### Windows

-The following instructions setup the environment used to build Mt-KaHyPar on Windows machines:
+The following instructions set up the environment used to build Mt-KaHyPar on Windows machines:

   1. Download and install [MSYS2][MSYS2] from the official website (https://www.msys2.org/).
   2. Launch the `MSYS2 MinGW x64` terminal.